amin-nikanjam/amin-nikanjam.github.io/_pages/cv.md

 Professional Service
 ======
 * Reviewer
-  * Applied Soft Computing, IF: 4.87, Springer.
+  * ACM Transactions on Software Engineering and Methodology (TOSEM), IF: 3.685, ACM.
+  * International Journal of Empirical Software Engineering (EMSE).
+IF:3.762, Springer.
+  * Journal of Systems and Software, IF: 3.514, Elsevier.
+  * Concurrency and Computation: Practice and Experience, IF:1.831, Wiley.
+  * Journal of Software: Evolution and Process, IF: 1.864, Wiley.
-  * Software Quality Journal, IF: 2.14, Springer.
+  * Software Quality Journal, IF: 2.132, Springer.
+  * Applied Soft Computing, IF: 8.263, Springer.
+  * Expert systems with Applications, IF: 8.665, Elsevier.
-  * Journal of Experimental & Theoretical Artificial Intelligence, IF: 2.11, Taylor & Francis.
+  * Journal of Experimental & Theoretical Artificial Intelligence, IF: 2.296, Taylor & Francis.
-  * Quality and Reliability Engineering International, IF: 1.41, Wiley.
+  * Quality and Reliability Engineering International, IF: 3.007, Wiley.
-  * IEEE Software, IF: 2.59, IEEE.
+  * IEEE Software, IF: 3.000, IEEE.
-  * Natural Computing, IF: 1.49, Springer.
+  * Natural Computing, IF: 1.504, Springer.
-  * IEEE Transactions on Reliability, IF: 3.17, IEEE.
+  * IEEE Transactions on Reliability, IF: 5.883, IEEE.